 Supposedly, the treaty gave the Maori the full rights of British citizens.
 However, in practice, after the signing of the treaty, the Maori began to lose more and more of their lands to the arriving British colonists.
 This loss led to further conflict, culminating in the outbreak of the New Zealand Wars in the 1860s and 70s.
 During these wars, many Maori were killed and lost even more of their land.

-Even though the Treaty of Waitangi did not create peace between the British and the Maori, nor did it prevent the Maori from losing their land, it’s still an event with lasting significance in New Zealand.
+Even though the Treaty of Waitangi neither created peace between the British and the Maori, nor did it prevent the Maori from losing their land, it’s still an event with lasting significance in New Zealand.
 Waitangi Day is New Zealand’s national holiday, celebrated on February 6th.

 As you might guess, given that backstory, some people think the holiday is too controversial, and New Zealand should get a different national holiday.
 Want to know what I think?
 I think an American who just started learning about New Zealand history yesterday doesn’t get an opinion on this topic.